 Homeowners often find it difficult to refinance after a financial crisis and housing downturn.
 Refinancing could potentially help them pay less each month, pay off the mortgage sooner, or get into a safer fixed-rate loan, but it’s harder to qualify.
 Several refinancing programs are available to help borrowers get loans.

-In some cases, your interest rate or monthly payment has to decrease (unless you’re moving from an adjustable rate mortgage to a fixed rate mortgage) and you generally can’t take any cash out.
+These programs are designed to help homeowners—and sometimes investors—get into plain vanilla loans with low rates.
+In some cases, your interest rate or monthly payment has to decrease.
+There's an exception if you’re moving from an adjustable-rate mortgage to a fixed-rate mortgage.
+You generally can’t take any cash out.
 In any case, refinancing should improve your situation and help you move forward.

 Making Home Affordable

 The most significant initiative for refinancing programs is the Making Home Affordable (MHA) program.
-This program uses a variety of strategies, including refinancing assistance, loan modifications, and help for the unemployed.
-Visit the MHA website to get the latest news on new programs and changes to existing programs.
+This program uses various strategies, including refinancing assistance, loan modifications, and help for the unemployed.
+Visit the MHA website to get the latest news on additional programs and changes to existing programs.

 Refinancing FHA Loans